nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 *Figure Archive-5.
 Sequence diagram representation of unarchiving an employee*

 ##### 3. Archive all employees
-User can archive all employees(employee is modeled as `person` in the code) by entering the `c-archive-all` command.
+User can archive all employees(employee is modeled as `Person` in the code) by entering the `c-archive-all` command.
 The following steps describe how this behavior is implemented:

 Step 1: The user archives all `Person`s in the current observable `PersonList` with command `c-archive-all`. `ArchiveAllCommand` is created with the parsed arguments, and executed.